f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 #.
 Import the CA certificate to the client’s Trusted Roots certificate
    key store.

 #.
-Test accessing the VIP from the client.
-The client browser should
+Test accessing the fully qualified domain name of the HTTPS VIP from
-   prompt you to select a certificate.
+   the client.
+The client browser should prompt you to select a certificate.
    Upon selecting this certificate, you should be able to pass through to the application.